developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 -----

 ## KeepAlive
-**Applies to Windows Mobile/CE with Webkit engine only**.
+**Applies only to Windows Mobile/CE with Webkit engine**.
 Controls whether HTTP connections will be maintained between requests.
 When enabled (default), maintains a connection between the web server and client.
 When disabled, connection is closed when the request is complete.
 **Possible Values**:

 * 0 - Disabled